Crate Train an Older Dog

 What to Do if the Dog is Resistant to the Crate?

-Resistance to the crate is common, especially in the initial stages.
-Addressing this resistance involves making the crate appealing, associating it with positive experiences, and introducing it gradually.
-The [Humane Society](https://www.humanesociety.org/resources/crate-training-101) offers guidelines on addressing resistance and introducing the crate positively, highlighting the importance of patience and rewards in overcoming resistance.
+It’s typical for dogs to resist the crate, especially initially.
+Overcoming this resistance entails making the crate inviting, associating it with positive experiences, and introducing it gradually.
+The Humane Society provides guidelines emphasizing patience and rewards.

 Can a Crate be Used for Punishment?